DataReconciliation/BiBlocker/README.md

 - **table_a**: Source entities from the first data source
 - **table_b**: Source entities from the second data source
 - **gold**: Known matching pairs between table_a and table_b entities

-## Citation
-When using this dataset, please cite the original ER_Magellan benchmark papers and acknowledge this enhanced version if applicable.